mikejamesthompson/gp-2-gp-it-supplier/README.md

 The code does the following:

-- Downloads the Appointments in General Practice data for a given month
+- Finds the URL for the relevant month's zip file for the Appointments in General Practice data on the NHS Digital website
+- Downloads the zip file
 - Unzips the data
 - Processes the data to create a mapping of GP codes to their main GP IT system
 - Writes the mapping to a CSV file

-The output file will be written to `data/gp_suppliers.csv` and is checked into the repository so updates to the data are visible over time.

 The script can also be given a link direct to the zip file to download.
 When given, the script will skip looking for the download link on the NHS Digital website and use the provided link instead: